blnkfinance/blnk/example/WalletExample.md

-# Building a Wallet Solution With Saifu
+# Building a Wallet Solution With Blnk

 ## Step 1: Create ledger.
 Assume this is your main wallet project
 Create ledger with an id. we can pass ```wirepay``` as the ledger id